jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 Since the `jupyterhub-singleuser` server extends the standard Jupyter notebook server, most configuration and documentation that applies to Jupyter Notebook applies to the single-user environments.
-Configuration of user environments typically does not occur through JupyterHub itself, but rather through system- wide configuration of Jupyter, which is inherited by `jupyterhub-singleuser`.
+Configuration of user environments typically does not occur through JupyterHub itself, but rather through system-wide configuration of Jupyter, which is inherited by `jupyterhub-singleuser`.

 **Tip:** When searching for configuration tips for JupyterHub user environments, try removing JupyterHub from your search because there are a lot